Centres of Research Excellence

 Our National Centres of Research Excellence (CREs) are funded through five-year National Health and Medical Research Council grants, bringing together leading researchers, clinicians and families from across Australia and the globe.

-The CREs each aim to improve health outcomes for children and families, and promote improved translation of research outcomes of policy and practice in their given area of expertise.
+The CREs each aim to improve health outcomes for children and families and promote improved translation of research outcomes of policy and practice in their given area of expertise.

-Centre of Research Excellence in Childhood Adversity
+CRE in Childhood Adversity

 Creating a sustainable service and co-designed to improve children’s mental health through early detection and response to family adversity.

-CP-Achieve
+CP-Achieve CRE

 Centre for Food and Allergy Research